MITRECND/WhoDat/es_design.md

     - 'settings', need replacement
     - no more 'cache', need replacement
 - change to f-strings
+Q: What is version in this context?
+- Q: testing?

+## Exceptions

-- Create custom exceptions:
+New proposed custom exceptions:
 - ESConnectionError
 - ESQueryError
 - ESProcessingError
-    - Should there be a generic ESAPIError for any value/argument exceptions?
+- (?)Should there be a generic ESAPIError for any value/argument exceptions?

-Q: What is version in this context?
-- Q: testing?
+## API

+Note: section titles are the old API method names

 **_es_connector()_**